GCSE Results 2019

 Staff and students at Teddington School are celebrating another year of fantastic examination results at Key Stage 5, exceeding progress from the previous year.
 This year we have received an ALPS score of 2 with 1 being the highest you can achieve.
 This places us in the top 10% of providers nationally.

-“the results attained by our students once again demonstrate their hard work, commitment and determination throughout the year.
+Kathy Pacey, Headteacher, said: "The results attained by our students once again demonstrate their hard work, commitment and determination throughout the year.
 They are also testament to the care, support and guidance from a dedicated team of staff.
-Parents, staff and most importantly the students must be incredibly proud of their achievements, and everyone at Teddington wishes all those going on to university the very best of luck in their next career steps”.
+Parents, staff and most importantly the students must be incredibly proud of their achievements, and everyone at Teddington wishes all those going on to university the very best of luck in their next career steps.

 Congratulations to Thomas Cotter, Christina Foreman, Willow Rice, Hannah Thatcher, Madeleine Thelu and Ida Thomas who all attained at least 3 A or A* grades.